-The additions to tangible fixed assets for the year amounted to €13.4m.
-Land and building additions for the year including assets under construction reflect campus developments such as upgrade works, public realm, and the Student Hub redevelopment.
-Computer and other equipment purchases for the year were €3.1m.
+The additions to tangible fixed assets for the year amounted to €20.6m.
+Land and building additions for the year including assets under construction reflect campus developments such as the new FutureTech building, as well as the Student Information System project.
+Computer and other equipment purchases for the year were €5.1m.

-Net cash outflows of €29.5m during the financial year have resulted in the group cash and cash equivalents (exclusive of restricted cash balances and term deposits) of €69.3m decreasing to €39.8m at year end.
-The net funds position of the Group at the balance sheet date after adjusting for debt, restricted cash balances, and term deposits, is €24.1m.
+Net cash inflows of €87.7m during the financial year have resulted in the group cash and cash equivalents (exclusive of restricted cash balances and term deposits) of €39.8m increasing to €127.5m at year end.
+The net funds position of the Group at the balance sheet date after adjusting for debt, restricted cash balances, and term deposits, is €34.3m.
 Cash reserves mainly reflect monies committed to future expenditure; for example, student fees received in advance, student accommodation deposits, and research project income.

 The University has approved loan facilities in place with both the European Investment Bank ("EIB") and the Ireland Strategic Investment Fund ("ISIF") to fund the University's Campus Development Plan.
-Funds to the value of €52m were drawn down from the EIB on 21 June 2019 (note 19) under the already approved loan facility, meaning that the facility is now fully drawn down, in total €76m.
+Funds to the value of €52m were drawn down from the EIB on 21 June 2019 (note 19) under the already approved loan facility, meaning that the facility was fully drawn down in the prior year, in total €76m.
 The loan covenants under the approved loan facilities were met during the financial year.